TheodoraNell/PyBer_Analysis/README.md

 Performing an analysis on rideshare data using Pandas

 ## OVERVIEW
 The Purpose of this analysis is to explore Q1 data for a rideshare company and identify trends specific to different city types: Urban, Suburban, and Rural.
-The Summary section provides recommendations on how the company can address disparities among the different city types.
+The [Summary section](https://github.com/TheodoraNell/PyBer_Analysis/blob/main/README.md#) summaryprovides recommendations on how the company can address disparities among the different city types.

 ## RESULTS